 The Real Estate Services industry is also anticipated to be significantly affected by the COVID-19 outbreak.
 Due to general economic uncertainty, consumers are unlikely to make large purchase decisions, such as buying a home.
-Furthermore, while Alert Level 4 lockdown conditions were in place, consumers were unlikely to seek out new rental accommodation unless absolutely necessary.
-Therefore, demand for real estate services is expected to fall sharply.
+Furthermore, with lockdown conditions in place, consumers are unlikely to seek out new rental accommodation unless absolutely necessary.
+Demand for real estate services is therefore expected to fall sharply.
 Property sales volumes and prices are also anticipated to decline, as sellers withdraw properties from the market due to uncertainty in the wider economy.
 With unemployment rising, residential tenants may face difficulty meeting lease obligations, while mortgagees may also struggle to make payments.
 As a result, the major banks are offering customers support through payment deferrals.
+The shift from Alert Level 4 to Level 3 restrictions on 28 April has allowed some subdivision activities to resume.
+For example, real estate agents can now provide private viewings of properties to potential buyers, with limits on the number of viewers allowed through a property per day.